Dr. Judith Hubbard (BS Caltech 2005, PhD Harvard University 2011) — publications

 Group subscriptions: Sign up with a friend and get 20% off.

-Non-renewing subscription: If you want to sign up for a year without a recurring payment, we can arrange that through an alternative payment.
+Non-renewing subscription: Sign up for a year without a recurring payment — we can arrange that through an alternative payment method.

 Student or researcher from a low-income country, or otherwise unable to pay: We do not want finances to be a barrier.
 Contact us to arrange a free “paid” subscription.
+We have also in some cases provided custom maps for post-earthquake reconnaissance for students who are unable to pay.

 Other ways to help: